-Unfortunately, he considered Obito to be a major obstacle in his goals, and was the reason that Obito now lived in the annex instead of with the other Uchiha.
+Unfortunately, he considered Obito to be a major obstacle in his goals, and was another reason that Obito now lived in the annex instead of with the other Uchiha.

 Sure, Obito cared about his clan's image as well, but thought that the best way to portray his clan in a positive light was through action, such as fighting for the village and making connections with other.
 It wasn't to try and act as though their clan was superior to everyone and to try and burry anything they deemed imperfect, such as Obito.

-True, like Fugaku his parents weren't too happy that he'd turned out the way he had, but they had allowed him to live with them despite how much they seemed to dislike him, and had actively tried to teach him and improve his skills until Fugaku had spoken with them.
+True, like Fugaku, his parents weren't too happy that he'd turned out the way he had, but they had allowed him to live with them despite how much they seemed to dislike him, and had actively tried to teach him and improve his skills until Fugaku had spoken with them.

 Obito would have protested Fugaku's orders, but he had been seven when this had been decided and had taken his parents words to heart when they'd told him he was a burden.
 Moving into the annex had been the first step in his plan to prove them wrong, to show that he could be self-sufficient.
 Even if it was taking a long time for his plan to show any results, he hoped one day that he would be accepted.

-Right now though, he was failing miserably to hold back his tears as well as wrench his arm out of the man's grip.
+Right now though, he was failing miserably to hold back his tears as he tried and failed to wrench his arm out of the man's grip.

 "I'm sorry," he whimpered, teeth clenched to keep from crying out.

-"Bastard," Obito growled again, low enough that Fugaku couldn't hear him, before standing to gather his bags.
+"Bastard," Obito growled, low enough that Fugaku couldn't hear him, before standing to gather his bags.

 His left wrist was in a lot of pain, but that would have to wait until he got back home.
 Once everything had been picked up, except for the milk that had spilled all over the ground, he raced towards the annex.